ShipEngine/shipengine-js/docs/track-by-carrier-code-and-tracking-number.md

 Track By Carrier Code and Tracking Number
 ======================================
-[ShipEngine](www.shipengine.com) allows you to track a package by for a given carrier and tracking number.
+[ShipEngine](www.shipengine.com) allows you to track a package for a given carrier and tracking number.
 Please see [our docs](https://www.shipengine.com/docs/tracking/) to learn more about tracking shipments.

 Input Parameters
 -------------------------------------